-The City plans to foster and maintain affordable housing for Plano residents by funding activities for Annual Action Plan 47 homebuyer assistance and housing rehabilitation.
+The City plans to foster and maintain affordable housing for Plano residents by funding activities for Annual Action Plan homebuyer assistance and housing rehabilitation.
 The First Time Homebuyer Program makes homes more affordable to low- and moderate-income residents by assisting with down payments and closing costs.
 The purpose of the Housing Rehabilitation program is to assist low- and moderate-income property owners with repairs to meet their needs for safe and decent housing.
 Rehabilitation is also intended to enhance, improve, and preserve neighborhoods.
-The City will also utilize general fund monies to preserve existing affordable housing through the Great Update Rebate, Love Where You Live, Tool Lending and Smart Energy Loan Programs.
+The City will also utilize general fund monies to preserve existing affordable housing through the Great Update Rebate, Love Where You Live and Tool Lending Programs.

 During GY 2018, the City completed a Housing Trends Analysis.
 The analysis identified gaps in housing needs by both type and size, with consideration given to the income level needed to obtain various types of housing.
-In June 2023, the City of Plano contracted with a consult to assist the City in creating a Housing Plan.
-The City of Plano will continue working with the consultant in GY 2024.
+In grant year 2022, the City of Plano contracted with a consult to assist the City in creating a Housing Plan.
+The City of Plano will continue working with the consultant in GY 2023.